 This freemium service installs and even maintains a site on the behalf of the user.
 You don’t really need any technical skills to keep a site online.
-What’s more, with WordPress.com, you don’t have to worry about its infrastructure required to host your site.
+What’s more, with WordPress.com, you don’t have to worry about the infrastructure required to host your site.

 The lack of maintenance required is definitely the biggest benefit of WordPress.com.
-Moreover, this platform uses the same software like its hosted counterpart.
+Moreover, this platform uses the same software as its hosted counterpart.
 That means the user experience is almost the same, whether you’re using this platform or the self-hosted version of WordPress.